-  However, we believe there’s a simpler, and dare we say, funner, way.
-This magical way will not only give you the answers you so intensely desire, it will do so in a way that increases customer loyalty.
+However, we believe there’s a simpler, and dare we say, funnier, way.
+This magical way will not only give you the answers you so intensely desire, but it will also do so in a way that increases customer loyalty.

 Just… Ask them.

 Yes, it’s really as simple as that.
-Interactive quizzes provide the ability to really learn about your audience, inside and out, and from the best source available – them.
-In fact, in June 2017, the Content Marketing Institute shared that 79 percent of marketers plan to increase their usage of interactive content such as quizzes, assessments and interactive surveys within the year.
+Interactive quizzes provide the ability to really learn about your audience, inside out, and from the best source available – themselves.
+In fact, Content Marketing Institute has said that 79 percent of marketers plan to increase their usage of interactive content such as quizzes, assessments, and interactive surveys within the year.

 Engaging your customers

-- Email with the subject ‘Take our survey’: sent to 50% of our subscribers
+- An email with the subject ‘Take our survey’: sent to 50% of our subscribers

-- Email with the subject ‘Take our quiz: sent to 50% of our subscribers
+- An email with the subject ‘Take our quiz: sent to 50% of our subscribers

 We observed that the ‘Take our quiz’ email open rate was two times the one from the ‘Take our survey’ email!
 People love quizzes because they get something back: quiz participants learn something, both about the quiz subject and their own knowledge level.